bmj-hackathon/ethberlinzwei-babelfish_3_0/README.md

  * Interfacing to Ocean Protocol for *registration* of audio file via python client library.
  * Interfacing to Ocean Protocol for *download* of audio by processors
  * Transcription of audio using the open source [DeepSpeech](https://github.com/mozilla/DeepSpeech) tensorflow library and pre-trained model.
- * Productionization of the transcription node to AWS
+ * Productionization of the transcription service to AWS using python Flask
+ * Simulation of the verifier service

-### Not implemented
+### Not implemented / WIP

+ * Verifier smart contract not programmed in solidity or deployed
+ * Full end-end integration (manual walkthrough, see below)

+## Deep dive: Transcription service

+## Deep dive: End to end user story